symfony2admingenerator/GeneratorBundle/Resources/doc/customization/actions.md

 ### Valid action names

-Becouse admingenerator generates functions based on action name, action names must be validated.
+Because admingenerator generates functions based on action name, action names must be validated.
 Actions names cannot contain characters like `!@#$%^&*;:"',.()[]{}`, they may contain only word-characters and dashes.

-Any non-word character will be removed from generated function name, e.g. object action `toggle-is-valid` will generate functions:
+Any non-word character will be removed from generated function name, e.g. object action `toggle-is-valid` will generate
+functions:

 ```php